ReX-XAI/ReX/docs/command_line.md

 ### Pytorch

-ReX also works with PyTorch, but some custom preprocessing is required.
+ReX also works with PyTorch, but you will need to write some custom code to provide ReX with the prediction function and model shape, as well as preprocess the input data.
 See the sample script in `scripts/`.

 ```bash